TrendsetAM/LandingPageJobland/Jobland specs/MegaContext.md

 - Cross-platform data portability between different job sites

 ### Current Positioning
-ResumeDrop is positioned as the most intuitive and user-friendly job application autofill solution, combining AI intelligence with superior visual user experience.
+ResumeDropAI is positioned as the most intuitive and user-friendly job application autofill solution, combining AI intelligence with superior visual user experience.
 Its unique selling proposition is the drag-and-drop interface that makes form filling feel natural and engaging rather than tedious.

 ---